vitvitskiy98/vercel/readme.md

    ```sh
    npm run dev
    ```
-   Open the provided local URL in your browser.
+   Then open the local URL in your browser.

 4. **Build for production**
    ```sh